yaseenkady/tree.pro/tree/4_circulatory/2_heart/3_myocardium/myocarditis.md

 # .

+Myocardium inflammation.

-Major cause of sudden cardiac death in adults younger than 40.
+Major cause of sudden cardiac death in young adults younger than 40.

 # <

-Infection

 Autoimmunity